-The Science, Mathematics and Engineering (SME) division is comprised of nine departments offering over 50 degree and certificate programs.
+The Science, Mathematics and Engineering (SME) division is comprised of ten departments offering over 50 degree and certificate programs.
 Student learning occurs in modern classrooms containing the latest technology and software applications.
 Within the division, there are numerous state-of-the-art laboratories that mirror the environments students will experience in community settings.

 Descriptions of the SME Division’s specialized learning spaces include:

 Architectural Technology: The department has a room specially equipped with combination drafting table/computer work stations to allow for teaching both hand and CAD drafting.

 Automation & Control with Robotics: The program has well established labs with state-of-the-art equipment such as bench top robots, Human Machine Interface (HMI) systems, work cells, machine vision and several software packages for manufacturing applications, troubleshooting and repair of automation equipment, Programmable Logic Controllers and industrial networking applications.

 Automotive Technology: The deparment has a large 1800 sq. ft. vehicle lab space with state-of-the-art equipment that is utilized to support student learning.
 There are also six classroom/lab spaces with a vehicle demonstration area.
 A dedicated automotive computer lab is used to support online course requirement for students of corporate sponsored programs.